hieutruong1517/Automation-Assignment/README.md

 # QA-Automation-Assignment-Droppi
 I use Playwright with Javascript in this project.
+You can open the 'scripts' folder to see how it is structured.

 **How to run:**
+After cloning the project into your computer, you will need to:
 1. Open CMD
 2. Run npm install
 3. Run npx playwright test